Levi Strauss & Co. (LEVI) Shares Down Despite Recent Market Volatility

 Citigroup gave a rating of “Neutral” to LEVI, setting the target price at $17 in the report published on January 11th of the current year.

-Volatility was left at 2.95%, however, over the last 30 days, the volatility rate increased by 2.92%, as shares surge +5.52% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +11.07% upper at present.
+Volatility was left at 3.29%, however, over the last 30 days, the volatility rate increased by 3.87%, as shares sank -8.41% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -8.24% lower at present.

-During the last 5 trading sessions, LEVI rose by +8.94%, which changed the moving average for the period of 200-days by +5.34% in comparison to the 20-day moving average, which settled at $16.73.
-In addition, Levi Strauss & Co. saw 17.01% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, LEVI fell by -15.84%, which changed the moving average for the period of 200-days by -9.99% in comparison to the 20-day moving average, which settled at $16.76.
+In addition, Levi Strauss & Co. saw -2.45% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading